NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

-   Figure F: The number of kernels necessary to achieve optimal performance is bounded by the product of the number of chip designs one wishes to support, the number of data types supported, the number of operations, and the cardinality of each parameter for each operation.

 In the past, this upper bound was quite limited; however, since the industry is shifting toward a more diverse future in terms of deep learning hardware, the